monome/docs/docs/norns/index.md

 ### PARAMETERS

 Scripts can define their own parameters.
-ENC3 changes parameter values.
-HOLD KEY1 and then use KEY2 and KEY3 to save/load parameter sets.
+ENC2 scrolls and ENC3 changes parameter values.

+HOLD KEY1 to access parameter set saving and loading:

+- ENC3 scrolls set number (0 is default, with 1-99 available)
+- KEY2 loads the selected set
+- KEY3 saves the set to the selected position

-Some scripts may have no parameters.
+Note that some scripts may have no parameters.

 ### SYSTEM / AUDIO